 Fearing ultimate defeat, Patroclus asks Achilles for his armor and, disguised as his treasured friend, he leads a successful attack against the Trojans.
 However, taken by the moment, he goes a step too far and is subsequently killed by the fearless Trojan prince, Hector.

 Although predicted by Hector with his dying breath, the death of Achilles is not narrated in the “Iliad.”
-However, as predicted, it does occur relatively soon after Hector’s death: Paris, Hector’s cowardly brother, manages to kill the greatest of the great heroes with an arrow hitting Achilles’ heel, the only vulnerable part of his body.
-Poisoned or not, the arrow was most certainly guided by the god Apollo, since Paris was no archer of renown.
+However, as predicted, it does occur relatively soon after Hector’s death: Paris, Hector’s brother, manages to kill the greatest of the great heroes with an arrow hitting Achilles’ heel, the only vulnerable part of his body.
+Poisoned or not, the arrow was most certainly guided by the god Apollo.
 Thus, Achilles paid dearly for disobeying his mother’s wishes and killing Tenes.

 One of the shades that Odysseus encounters after descending in the Underworld in Homer’s “Odyssey” is the one of Achilles, apparently some kind of a minor ruler of the dead souls in its region.
 Upon realizing this, Odysseus admires Achilles for being blessed in death as much as he had been in life.
 “If I could choose,” replies Achilles memorably to this, “I would rather be a paid servant in a poor man's house and be above ground than king of kings among the dead.”